Calculate today’s exchange rates with a currency converter

 Every day, traders buy and sell currency on the forex market.
 As they do, they increase and decrease the value of currency.

-When the market says one currency is worth a specific amount of another currency, we call that the mid-market rate.
+When the market says a currency is worth a specific amount of another currency, we call that the mid-market rate.
 For example, the mid-market rate between the US dollar (USD) and Japanese yen (JPY) could be 1 USD = 100 yen.
 This is the rate that banks use to trade money with one another.

 How currency is converted for consumers